DVault-core/.github/README.md

 # .github

-Edit this file to update the README of the organisation visible to everyone
+Edit profile/readme.md file to update the README of the organisation visible to everyone